Anon-Planet/thgtoa/guide.md

 This option will require an additional VM between the Host OS and the Whonix Gateway to act as a Network Bridge.

-For this purpose,we will recommend the use of a lightweight Linux Distro.
+For this purpose, we will recommend the use of a lightweight Linux Distro.
 Any will do but the easiest IMHO will be an Ubuntu-based distro and we would recommend the lightweight XUbuntu as it will be extremely easy to configure this setup.

 Why XUbuntu and not Ubuntu or KUbuntu?
 Because XUbuntu uses an XFCE desktop environment which is lightweight and this VM will only serve as a proxy and nothing else.